IHaskell/IHaskell/README.md

 Linux Package Installation
 ===

-There is a docker package for Linux.
+There is a Docker package for Linux.
 We will put it up on the registry, but for now you can build it yourself by cloning the repo and running:

     sudo docker build .
     sudo docker run -rm -p 8778:8778 -i -t <image>

 Windows Installation
 ===

 Install Virtualbox.
-Load a Linux distro and install Docker, then run the docker package.
+Load a Linux distro and install Docker, then run the Docker package.
 This also works on Mac, but Mac users may prefer installing from source.

 Source Installation (Mac and Linux)
 ===